Zooming to Bethlehem: A Virtual Christmas Pageant

 A package wrapped in shiny paper

-- The actors keep their microphones on, but they have to be told to be very quiet when they are not speaking.
+- As you record the performance, he actors keep their microphones on, but they have to be told to be very quiet when they are not speaking.
 Don’t even try to do the play with actors turning their microphones on and off because you know they won’t remember and they will say their lines and you won’t hear them.
+If that’s impossible (the children are too young to be quiet), an adult can turn the microphone on.

 - Actors must speak loudly so the microphone picks them up and Zoom automatically makes them the speaker.
 As you practice, make sure people don’t rustle their script papers by the microphone of their computer, or it will cause interference.